nc-kcritser/wwdeploy/README.md

 # Dell-OpenHPC-Warewulf

-HPC deployment scripts for OpenHPC with Warewulf v4.5.8.
+## HPC deployment scripts for OpenHPC with Warewulf v4.5.8.
---- 4.6.x will be handled in the 1.5 release.
+** 4.6.x will be handled in the 1.5 release. **

-This has been tested with Rocky 9.4-9.5, RHEL 9.4-9.5
+This has been tested with Rocky 9.4 and 9.5, RHEL 9.4 and 9.5

-Deployment Folder Structure
-This document outlines the recommended directory structure for the deployment tool and its related artifacts.

-Deployment Folder Structure
+## Deployment Folder Structure
 This document outlines the recommended directory structure for the deployment tool and its related artifacts.

 📂 /root/wwdeploy/